JAMorello/datasciencecoursera/Getting and Cleaning Data - Course Project/README.md

 The dataset the script uses is explained in the `CodeBook.md` file.

-The script in `tidy_data_script.R` can be launched in the prompt by just importing the file; or in RStudio, by loading the file and submit to source.
+The script in `run_analysis.R` can be launched in the prompt by just importing the file; or in RStudio, by loading the file and submit to source.

 **Roughly speaking**, the R code does the following things: